Trails for everyone, forever

 Assistant crew leader Gail an a new volunteer smile during a workday.
 Photo from WTA archives.

-The primary responsibility of an ACL is to assist the chief crew leader in creating a safe and rewarding experience for all participants on WTA trail work parties.
-ACLs pass new volunteers the spark and love of building, maintaining, and caring for trails; and they teach skills to empower others to make a meaningful impact on trails.
+The primary responsibility of an ACL is to assist the crew leader in creating a safe and rewarding experience for all participants on WTA trail work parties.
+ACLs share the love of building, maintaining, and caring for trails; and they teach others to make a meaningful impact on trails.

 Responsibilities